mbarkhau/sbk/README_pseudocode.md

+!!! warning "THIS IS OUTDATED"

+    Things that have changed: Header encoding.
+In theory it's pseudocode, but it shouldn't show things differently than how the final implementation works.

 ## High Level Pseudocode

 To conclude the technical overview, here is some pseudocode covering all the basic parts of SBK.
 It is based on the actual implementation, but it is simplified and abreviated.